GeRM: A Generative Rendering Model From Physically Realistic to Photorealistic: Experiments

 \subsubsection{Convergence Analysis of PRR Steps.}

-To justify our PRR process can reach convergence and validate the reliability of the convergence metric ($I_k$) introduced in Sec.~\ref{sec:3-6-converge}, we analyze the P2P transfer under two settings, as established in Fig.~\ref{fig:converge} and Fig.~\ref{fig:converge_analysis}.
+To demonstrate that our PRR process reaches convergence and to validate the reliability of the convergence metric ($I_t$) introduced in \refSec{sec:3-6-converge}, we analyze the P2P transfer under two settings, as established in Fig.~\ref{fig:converge} and Fig.~\ref{fig:converge_analysis}.

-First, under the progressively iterative prompt setting (top three rows), our PRR results (Ours-$\rho i$) become visually stable after step 6, indicating that the incremental realism details are fully integrated.
-This visual convergence correlates perfectly with the quantitative metrics in Fig.~\ref{fig:converge_analysis}: the Semantic Intensity ($I_k$, blue line) shows a sharp decline, and the KID score (red dashed line) plateaus around Step 6, confirming that the PRR generation with iterative realistic prompts effectively can converge without over-editing.
+First, under the progressively iterative prompt setting (top three rows), the expert VLM continuously critiques the current image and provides revision suggestions for the next iteration.
+Our PRR results (Ours-$\rho i$) become visually stable after step 6, indicating that the incremental realism details are fully integrated.
+This stabilization is intuitively reflected in the corresponding Prompt Attention (PA) maps: as generation progresses, the attention regions gradually shrink to specific minor details and visually diminish.
+This visual convergence correlates perfectly with the quantitative metrics in Fig.~\ref{fig:converge_analysis}, where the Semantic Intensity ($I_t$, blue line) shows a sharp decline, and the KID score (red dashed line) plateaus, confirming that the PRR generation with iterative realistic prompts effectively can converge without over-editing.

 Second, in the single prompt setting (bottom rows), convergence is rapid.
-The pixel-wise difference maps (Diff) reveal that the primary transformation completes almost instantly in step 1, with subsequent steps exhibiting only minor pixel-level oscillations.
-This stability confirms that our method successfully prevents the structural collapse and noise accumulation typical of the FLUX.1-Kontext-dev backbone, ensuring precise editing without quality degradation.
+As visualized by the pixel-wise difference maps (Diff), the residuals turn black almost instantly after the first step.
+This reveals the primary transformation completes almost instantly, with subsequent steps exhibiting only minor pixel-level oscillations.
+Such immediate stability confirms that our method successfully prevents the structural collapse and noise accumulation typical of the unconstrained FLUX.1-Kontext-dev backbone, ensuring precise editing without quality degradation.

-In summary, these results confirm the effectiveness of the $I_k$ metric and validate our convergence ability.
-Specifically, the experiments demonstrate that under iterative realistic prompts, our method converges stably to the PRR distribution without collapsing due to indefinite modification; furthermore, under a single prompt, it achieves the target distribution state in one step, effectively avoiding insufficient modification.
+In summary, these results validate both the effectiveness of the $I_t$ metric and the robust convergence capabilities of our framework.
+Whether steadily accumulating photorealistic details via iterative prompts or executing immediate modifications via a single prompt, the model reliably converges to the target PRR distribution without suffering from indefinite over-editing or structural collapse.